 Class-leading space inside, plus the Tesla Model S reduces range anxiety

-The most common hurdle for potential electric car buyers is range anxiety, but this has increased to 405 miles in the Long Range Plus model.
-That's three times more than a Nissan Leaf and further than any other EV on sale, along with some powerful petrol cars.
-When you consider that the Performance model can manage 0-60mph in 2.3 seconds – faster than almost any other car on sale – its 396-mile range is even more impressive.
+The most common hurdle for potential electric car buyers is range anxiety, but this has increased to 405 miles in recent cars.
+That's three times more than some EVs and further than nearly any other EV on sale, not to mention some powerful petrol cars.
+When you consider that the performance-oriented model can manage 0-60mph in around two seconds – faster than almost any other car on sale – its estimated 396-mile range is even more impressive.

 Tesla Model S interior space & storage